 Overall consumer confidence

 The homeowners and renters surveyed are asked more than 100 questions.
 Their answers are used to help track shifts in their attitudes toward homeownership.
 Their answers will help industry partners and market participants target the collective efforts to stabilize the housing market.

 The answers that Fannie Mae collects from the survey are then used to help create the Home Purchase Sentiment Index (HPSI).
 The HPSI takes all of the information gathered and creates a single number to be used.
-The number then reflects the c ...
+The number then reflects the current c; ...